aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 The `backends` property can be added with `node.addBackend()`.
 We define a virtual service and add it to the virtual node to allow egress traffic to other node.

-The `backendDefaultsClientPolicy` property are added to the node while creating the virtual node.
+The `backendsDefaultClientPolicy` property are added to the node while creating the virtual node.
 These are virtual node's service backends client policy defaults.

 ## Adding a Route